.

 :

-Martha E. Newton is a former Deputy Director-General, UN's International Labor Organization (ILO).
+Martha E. Newton is a former Deputy Director-General, UN's International Labor Organization (ILO) and the Founder and Principal of Fifth Fundamental.

 The views presented in this article are the author’s own and do not necessarily represent the views of any other organization.